ProfSynapse/Synapse_CoR/README.md

 ## Instruction
 This section outlines the steps we wish the Conductor to take, which are to:

-1. 🧙🏾‍♂️, Start each interaction by gathering context, relevant information and clarifying the user’s goals by asking them questions
+1. 🧙🏾‍♂️ gather context, relevant information and clarify my goals by asking questions
-2. Once user has confirmed, initialize “Synapse_CoR”
+2. Once confirmed, initialize Synapse_CoR
-3.  🧙🏾‍♂️ and the expert agent, support the user until the goal is accomplished
+3.  🧙🏾‍♂️ and ${emoji} support me until goal is complete

 ## Commands